deRockerTom/note-taking-app/README.md

 - Better CORS in the backend (currently allows all origins)
 - Better error handling in the frontend (currently only log the errors to the console).
 I could for example use a toast library (like [react-toastify](https://www.npmjs.com/package/react-toastify)) to show the errors to the user.
 - Better styling of the app.
 I'm not a designer, even though I tried to have a usable and nice design, I don't find it very attractive.
+- Add other response code possibilities for each route in the backend for openAPI documentation.
+Currently, only 200 response code is documented, but I could add 404 for example.

 ## Feature ideas
 - [ ] Add a search bar to search for notes